EuroMillions in the UK, International EuroMillions Lotteries, Winning the Millions — Differences, Similarities and Money Matters

 Live in the UK?
 Try the Local EuroMillions Two in One Combo

-EuroMillions draws in the UK take place on Tuesday and on Friday.
-Submitting one combination for a single draw will cost you two pounds and you can submit up to 10 slips at a time.
+EuroMillions draws in the UK take place on Tuesday and Friday.
+Submitting one combination for a single draw will cost you two pounds, and you can submit up to 10 slips at a time.

 The approximate odds of winning the EuroMillions jackpot (by having five correct numbers and two correct lucky stars) is one in approximately 116 million.
 If you’re this lucky, you’ll get 32 percent of the common prize fund, plus rollover money from the previous weeks.

-The EuroMillions jackpot cap is 190 million euro, which is still a pretty sweet amount.
+The EuroMillions jackpot cap is 190 million euros, which is still a pretty sweet amount.

 Go Big or Go Home: Continental EuroMillions

 There are some regional variations, as well.
 People in France, for example, get the My Million addition that costs 0.5 euro per line.
-In Ireland and Portugal, a plus option is available and it costs one euro per line.
+In Ireland and Portugal, a plus option is available, and it requires one euro per line.